LRT in

 2005

-Closures: August 19, 2003 to June 27, 2004
+Closures August 19, 2003 to June 27, 2004

-(Camden Yards to North Linthicum for double-tracking)
+Camden Yards to North Linthicum double-tracking

 January 2 to December 4, 2005

-(North Avenue to Timonium for double-tracking)
+North Avenue to Timonium double-tracking

 January 2, 2005 to February 26, 2006

-(Timonium to Hunt Valley for double-tracking)
+Timonium to Hunt Valley double-tracking

-Cromwell/Glen Burnie to Timonium (peak) or Hunt Valley (off-peak)
+Cromwell/Glen Burnie to Timonium (peak)

-(start of service-10 am, 4-6 pm)
+Service frequency 20 minutes rush hours (start of service-10 am, 4-6 pm)

-30 minutes mid-days, evenings,
+30 minutes mid-days, evenings, and weekends

 BWI Airport to Hunt Valley

-(start of service-10 am, 4-6 pm)
+Service frequency 20 minutes rush hours (start of service-10 am, 4-6 pm)

-30 minutes mid-days, evenings,
+30 minutes mid-days, evenings, and weekends

 Camden Yards to Penn Station

-Service frequency: 30 minutes at all times
+Service frequency 30 minutes at all times

 Since Baltimore's Light Rail is a single line with branches, the description will cover the system from the south to the north beginning with the BWI Airport branch and the Glen Burnie branch.
 This will be followed by the trip to the north end (note: details and photos only cover the line to Cold Spring Lane!).
 The final description will cover the short branch to Penn Station.